 Drugs & Alcohol

 Culture plays a role in attitudes about alcohol and drugs.
-In many countries alcohol is much more accessible than in the U.S. In other countries alcohol may be illegal, or at least frowned upon.
-At the same time, recreational drugs are legal in some countries while highly illegal and penalized in others.
 Students should determine the cultural norms and laws regarding drugs and alcohol and act accordingly.
 Learn more.

 Preparing to Travel